-My recipe for Coffee & Coconut Braised Chicken Adobo crosses borders s bit in that it starts with chicken thighs rubbed with llyanna Maisonet’s Adobo spice blend from Burlap & Barrel.
-It’s then braised with yams in a Mexican/Sonoran inspired blend of coffee, coconut milk and chile that’s finished with Greel yogurt and cilantro and served over rice.
+This recipe for Coffee Braised Chicken Thighs with Coconut Milk, Yams and Chile crosses borders.
+It starts with chicken thighs rubbed with llyanna Maisonet’s Adobo spice blend from Burlap & Barrel.
+The chicken is braised with yams in a Mexican-Sonoran blend of coffee, coconut milk and ancho chile.
+Greek yogurt is stirred in at end adds creaminess.
+It’s garnished with cilantro and served over rice.
+Coffee as a braising liquid has deep roots in Southwestern and Mexican cooking where strong coffee adds depth to chiles and braises the same way wine does.

 Ingredients